HOW YOUR SUPPORT HELPS

 All funds raised by Around the Bay riders will help to provide these children with practical essentials like school books, shoes, bags, uniforms and the support they need to keep up at school and realise their full potential.

 Thank you for your support

-Show your support and make a donation and to a rider or team today.
+Show your support and make a donation to a rider or team today!

-The Smith Family is a leading children’s education charity helping disadvantaged young Australians to succeed at school, so they can create better futures for themselves.
+The Smith Family is Australia’s leading children’s education charity, helping disadvantaged young Australians to succeed at school, so they can create better futures for themselves.

-Today, 1 in 7 Australian children lives in disadvantage *, where even life's basics are hard to come by.
+Today, 1 in 6 Australian children lives in disadvantage, where even life's basics are hard to come by.
 When families are experiencing financial disadvantage, children can fall behind in their learning, leaving them more vulnerable to experiencing hardship themselves later in life.

 Investing in the education of a disadvantaged child today has long-term benefits for them, their families and the communities they live in.
-By supporting a disadvantaged child to participate fully in their education, they can achieve better life outcomes overall.
+By supporting a disadvantaged child to participate fully in their education, you can break the cycle of poverty.

 The Smith Family supports children in need through Learning for Life.
-This program helps them to participate more fully in their education through a three-step approach.
-Financial, practical and emotional support supports their educational journey throughout their school years.
-This innovative, evidence-based approach is improving the attendance and attainment rates for disadvantaged children at school, and in addition is enabling them to be engaged in higher education studies or work after leaving the program.
+This program helps them to participate more fully in their education through a three-step approach: Financial, practical and emotional support throughout their education.
+This innovative, evidence-based approach is improving the attendance and attainment rates for disadvantaged children at school, and supports them to engage in higher education studies or work after leaving the program.

 In the last year our work reached more than 174,000 disadvantaged children and families in 94 communities across Australia.